openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@context: @vocab: <https://openminds.om-i.org/props/>
    :@id: https://openminds.om-i.org/instances/UBERONParcellation/pituitaryStalk
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Pituitary stalk' is a regional part of brain.
-It is part of the neurohypophysis and neurohypophysis.
+   :definition: Is a regional part of brain.
+Is part of the neurohypophysis and the neurohypophysis. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002434) ('is_a' and 'relationship')]
-   :description: The apical portion of the tubular structure extending from the hypothalamus to the posterior lobe of the pituitary gland
+   :description: The apical portion of the tubular structure extending from the hypothalamus to the posterior lobe of the pituitary gland. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0002434)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0105483
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0002434#infundibular-stem
    :name: pituitary stalk